-What is the Telephone Campaign?
+What are the Telephone Campaigns?

-Why does the College have a Telephone Campaign?
+Why does the College have Telephone Campaigns?

 On becoming a Fitzwilliam student, you become a member of the College for life.
-The Telephone Campaign keeps that connection alive, and we know many alumni value the opportunity to find out more about the life of the College today.
+The Telephone Campaigns keep that connection alive, and we know many alumni value the opportunity to find out more about the life of the College today.
 Fitzwilliam is also one of the larger Cambridge Colleges, with one of the smallest endowments.
 In order to ensure none of our students miss out on vital academic or enrichment opportunities as a result of financial constraints, we must ask alumni to lend a hand.
 We fundraise for four primary areas: student support; teaching and research; capital projects; and widening participation and access.

 When you make a gift to the College, you can specify where you would like it allocated.
 We prioritise 'area of greatest need', as this allows us to direct donations to have the most impact.
 Of course, if you wish to support a particular project, you are most welcome to do so.
 Most alumni choose to give to student support, teaching and research, capital projects, or widening participation.

 How do I know if I will be called?

 If you have been selected to be called in a Telephone Campaign, you will receive a letter or email around a fortnight before calling begins.